notlath/Guitara-Scheduling-System/royal-care-frontend/README.md

 To ensure a consistent, user-friendly, and professional experience across the app, all visible text (labels, placeholders, error messages, buttons, etc.) should follow these guidelines:

 ### 1. Tone & Voice

 - **Clear and Friendly:** Use language that is welcoming and easy to understand.
 - **Professional but Approachable:** Avoid jargon, but maintain a professional, respectful tone.
+- **Concise:** Keep all text as brief as possible while maintaining clarity.
+Remove unnecessary words and redundancy.
 - **Action-Oriented:** Button and link texts should clearly state the action.
 - **Helpful Error Messages:** Guide the user to resolve issues, not just state the problem.
 - **Empathetic:** Acknowledge user frustration in error/success messages when appropriate.

 ### 2. Capitalization & Formatting

 - **Title Case:**
   - Use Title Case (capitalize major words) for:
     - Page headers (e.g., `Forgot Your Password?`)